-Finalisation.
-Having disabled all channels, the alternation is finalised using the algorithm in Figure 9.
+Having disabled all channels, the alternation is finalised using the algorithm in Figure 10.
 This completes the alternation and communication with any ready channels may take place.

+4.1.6.
+Event Trigger Algorithm

-Event Trigger Algorithm.
-Whenever a logical processor needs to signal an alternating process that an event has become ready, it executes the event trigger algorithm in Figure 10.
-This is the algorithm referenced at step 2(e) of the basic channel communication algorithm in Figure 6.
+Logical processors execute the event trigger algorithm (Figure 11) to signal an alternating process that one of its waited events has become ready.
+This is the algorithm referenced at step 2(e) of the basic channel communication algorithm in Figure 7.
+If a logical processor in the event trigger algorithm holds the final reference then it is responsible for rescheduling the alternating process.

-4.2 Mutual Exclusion
+4.2.
+Mutual Exclusion

-Section 3 describes communication channels capable of synchronous point-to-point exchanges involving a pairs of processes.
-As developers, we often need to have multiple communication peers using the same channel.
-This is particularly useful for implementing the deadlock-free client-server design pattern [47], in which a number of clients communicate with a single server over channels.
+Section 3 describes communication channels capable of synchronous point-to-point exchanges involving pairs of processes; however, there are designs which require multiple communication peers to use the same channel.
+This is particularly useful for implementing the deadlock-free client-server design pattern [29], in which a number of clients communicate with a single server over channels.

-To support this functionality our runtime provides mutual exclusion locks, which can be associated with the channel directions.
-This allows ordered multi-access channels to be constructed.
+To support this functionality mutual exclusion locks can be associated with the channel directions.
+This allows ordered multi-access (used by multiple processes) channels to be constructed.
 The lock claim and release algorithms are non-blocking and prevent starvation using FIFO queuing.
 Importantly, the occam- π compiler enforces claim and release semantics on these locks, so that an application developer cannot forget to release the channel lock.

-4.3 Barriers
+4.3.
+Barriers

 Our runtime also supports a barrier synchronisation type.
 Processes can enroll, resign and synchronise on such barriers.
 Processes synchronising on a barrier are blocked until all other processes enrolled on the barrier are also synchronising.
-Barriers may also be communicated by reference over channels, atomically enrolling the receiver as part of the communication; this permits semantics such as those described by Welch and Barnes [46].
+Barriers may also be communicated by reference over channels, atomically enrolling the receiver as part of the communication; this permits semantics such as those described by Welch and Barnes [30].